kjkasi/EasyNetQWiki/Documentation/Scheduling-Events-with-Future-Publish.md

     var followUpCallMessage = new FollowUpCallMessage( .. );
     bus.Scheduler.FuturePublish(TimeSpan.FromDays(7), followUpCallMessage);
 ```
-Three months from now the message will be published by EasyNetQ and any subscribers of FollowUpCallMessage will receive a copy of the original message.
+A week from now the message will be published by EasyNetQ and any subscribers of FollowUpCallMessage will receive a copy of the original message.

 ## How Does It Work?